Student Experience

 • American Politics Club

 The American Politics Club at Loyola Blakefield commits to the First Amendment right to free speech by fostering constructive discourse between varying political viewpoints.
-Whether Republican, Democrat, Independent, or non-affiliated, our members are Dons who eschew violence, and engage in consequential and politically-charged discussions in search of practical solutions to complex societal ills.
+Whether Republican, Democrat, Independent, or non-affiliated, our members are Dons who eschew violence, and engage in consequential and politically charged discussions in search of practical solutions to complex societal ills.
+The club meets each Thursday at 3:15 in Burk 114.

 • Aquarium Club